 This section of the Distribution Form is for your personal information.
 If you are taking a direct payment to yourself, John Hancock will send your check to the address indicated in this section.
-If your distribution will be sent to an address outside of the United States, Puerto Rico, the US Virgin Islands or Guam, you must also submit either an IRS Form W-9 to certify you are a U.S. person or a Form W-8BEN if you are a non-resident alien with respect to the U.S. To obtain these forms or for assistance in determining which form you should submit, please go to the IRS website at www.irs.gov or consult with a tax adviser.
 If you do not know the Date Last Worked or Last Contractor Worked For, you can leave these items blank.